hchungdelta/Simple_NN_API/README.md

 "batchsize"-wise parallel computing is supported in this code.
 (Using mpi4py)

 In MNIST example, TrainModel.py (in ML/TrainModel/TrainModel.py) will try to import mpi4py and performs parallel computing if available.

-MNIST_run : to submit computing job.

-or just :
+One can use :
 ```
 mpirun -np (amount_of_ppn) yourjob.py
 ```

 ## save/restore

  Data can be saved/restored using "pickle"